steipete/steipete.com/_posts/2020-06-10-calling-super-at-runtime.md

 Now I’d [love to hear from you](https://twitter.com/steipete).
 Is what I do here correct?
 Does this make sense?
 Is there a better way?

-## Using your new Assembler Superpowers
+## Bonus: Using your new Assembler Superpowers

 Now that you understand assembly, we can look at what the compiler really generates with a super call.